cisagov/ScubaGear/baselines/aad.md

 - _Last modified:_ June 2023

 #### MS.AAD.7.3v1
-Privileged users SHALL be provisioned cloud-only accounts that are separate from an on-premises directory or other federated identity providers.
+Privileged users SHALL be provisioned cloud-only accounts separate from an on-premises directory or other federated identity providers.
 - _Rationale:_ By provisioning cloud-only AAD user accounts to privileged users, the risks associated with a compromise of on-premises federation infrastructure are reduced.
 It is more challenging for the adversary to pivot from the compromised environment to the cloud with privileged access.
 - _Last modified:_ June 2023

 #### MS.AAD.7.4v1
 Permanent active role assignments SHALL NOT be allowed for highly privileged roles.

 - _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
-In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active".
+In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active."
 - _Last modified:_ June 2023
 - _Note:_ There are a couple of exceptions to this policy.
 Emergency access accounts need perpetual access to the tenant in the rare event of system degradation or other scenarios.
 Some types of service accounts require a user account with privileged roles and since those accounts are used by software programs they cannot perform role activation.